arcomage/arcomage-hd/README.md

 ### Technical Details

-In Multiplayer Mode, the game connects directly to the opponent (Peer-to-Peer, P2P) without using a server.
-However, we still rely on free public [STUN](https://en.wikipedia.org/wiki/STUN) servers (set up by Google and others) for peer discovery.
-Once connected using the ID assigned by the server, the players are directly connected and no longer need the server.
+In Multiplayer Mode, the game establishes a direct Peer-to-Peer (P2P) connection with the opponent, eliminating the need for a central server.
+However, it still relies on free public [STUN](https://en.wikipedia.org/wiki/STUN) servers (provided by Google and others) and a signaling server (via [PeerJS](https://peerjs.com/docs/)) for peer discovery and exchanging connection details.
+Once the connection is established, players communicate directly without requiring any servers.

 The game doesn't use any servers, so there isn't a central "list of online players" for easy matchmaking.
 Instead, you must share your ID with your opponent through platforms like Discord.